Authorities are considering at least two charges against the widow of the Orlando shooter, ABC News reports.

 Authorities believe Mateen's wife knew about the plot ahead of time, said an official who was briefed on the progress of the case but insisted on anonymity to discuss a continuing investigation.
-The official said investigators are reluctant to charge her only on the basis of possible advance knowledge of her husband's plans.

 Three people identifying themselves as FBI agents visited Salman's childhood home in Rodeo on Tuesday and spoke with her mother, said Jessie Rojas, a next-door neighbor.